michalAshurov/HackTheBob-walkthroughs/README.md

 This tells Metasploit which remote host should be attacked.

 #### **Step 5: Setting the target IP address**
-set the local host accordingly to my IP adress: set LHOST 10.10.15.26
+Set the local host to my IP address: set LHOST 10.10.15.26

 #### **Step 6: Running the exploit**